beercss/beercss/docs/GRID.md

 ## Example

 This will render one or more lines, depends the user screen.
+All elements immediately inside grid are "cells" and can't be mixed with other elements.

 ```html
 <div class="grid">